The n100 Google update: why rank tracking just got expensive

 The &num=100 parameter was the most efficient way for these AI companies (and the scraping armies that feed them) to harvest Google’s index.
 It allowed them to grab high-density lists of relevant URLs without “clicking” through pages and pages of ads.

-- Increased Latency: Scraping 100 results now takes 10x longer.
-Real-time RAG (Retrieval Augmented Generation) systems that rely on scraping Google are now noticeably slower.
+- Increased latency.
+Scraping 100 results now takes 10x longer.
+Real-time RAG (Retrieval Augmented Generation) systems that rely on scraping Google are noticeably slower.

-- Increased Cost: Proxy costs for scrapers have exploded.
-If it costs OpenAI $0.01 to scrape a query before, it now costs $0.10.
+- Increased cost.
+Proxy costs for scrapers have exploded.
+A query that cost OpenAI $0.01 to scrape now costs $0.10.
 At the scale of billions of queries, this destroys margins.

-- Protected Ad Revenue: Bots and scrapers now have to load 10 pages (and 10 sets of ads) to see the deep results.
+- Protected ad revenue.
+Bots and scrapers have to load 10 pages (and 10 sets of ads) to see the deep results.
 Even if they don’t click, they register impressions.

-This is a defensive moat.
-Google is ensuring that if you want to build a search engine on top of their search engine (like Perplexity), you are going to pay a heavy tax.
+It’s a defensive moat.
+If you want to build a search engine on top of their search engine (like Perplexity), you’re going to pay a heavy tax.

 The mathematical impact: 1x vs 10x

-Let’s break down the unit economics for a data provider.
-This helps explain why your favorite “Lifetime Deal” SEO tool is likely about to send you an email about “pricing adjustments.”
+Here are the unit economics for a data provider.
+This explains why your favorite “Lifetime Deal” SEO tool is about to send you an email about “pricing adjustments.”

 The cost of tracking 10,000 keywords per day: